AliFareed0009/Docker-for-DevOps/README.md

 # Docker Networking
 - Docker Networking is used to communicate two or more containers with each other.
+- Networking allows containers to communicate with each other and with the host system.
+Containers run isolated from the host system and need a way to communicate with each other and with the host system.

 ### Steps to create a docker network